wallarm/product-documentation/docs/latest/about-wallarm-waf/api-abuse-prevention.md

 ## How API Abuse Prevention works?

-The **API Abuse Prevention** module uses the ML-based bot detection model that self-learns the normal traffic profile and identifies dramatically different behavior as anomalies.
+The **API Abuse Prevention** module uses the complex bot detection model that involves ML-based methods as well as statistical and mathematical anomaly search methods and cases of direct abuse.
+The module self-learns the normal traffic profile and identifies dramatically different behavior as anomalies.

 For the module to identify anomaly traffic as originating from malicious bots, the module relies on many metrics, e.g.: